elmanahee-academy/learn-with-elmanaheel/geography_README.md

-# Geography Resources
+# Geography – BEM Quiz Review

-This folder includes geography lessons and interactive activities to help students explore the world.
+This folder offers geography quizzes tailored to the Algerian BEM curriculum.
+It helps students practice key concepts and prepare effectively for the national exam.

-Content may include:
-- Map-based exercises
-- Country and capital quizzes
-- Physical and human geography summaries

-Perfect for review and classroom support.